hornos/gridhowto/README.md

 where IF is the interface to listen on eg. vboxnet0.

 DNSmasq is an all-inclusive DNS/DHCP/BOOTP server.
 Its configuration is found in the `masq` file.
-Edit the `ROOT SERVER BOOTP` section and enlist root servers, eg:
+Edit the `ROOT SERVER BOOTP` section is you want static assignment, eg:

     dhcp-host=08:00:27:14:68:75,10.1.1.1,infinite